Where and when

 COMPARISON OF DISCIPLINES

 Wednesday 2 December 2015, 5.00pm

-Marco Dezzi Bardeschi conversing with Andrea Iacomoni and Fabio Fabbrizzi
+Intersections: Art and Architecture 1963 – 1978.
+Marco Dezzi Bardeschi in conversation with Andrea Iacomoni and Fabio Fabbrizzi.

 The sixties and seventies, with the rhizomatic incubation and the widespread explosion of the great collective revolution of 1968, saw continuous and fruitful intersections between the artistic disciplines.
 The personal and collective experiences of Marco Dezzi Bardeschi become the pretext to deepen the occasional field raids conducted beyond the (labile) traditional boundaries of architectural design.
 In conversation with Fabio Fabbrizzi and Andrea Iacomoni, we will retrace the events of exchanges and relationships with artists, critics and architects, starting with the exhibition Alternative Attuali (l’impegno delle nuove generazioni) curated in 1963 in Aquila by Enrico Crispolti and Paolo Portoghesi, with tributes to Lucio Fontana, Corrado Cagli and Ludovico Quaroni and the revealing presence of American pop artists.